Secret Cinema: Events

 In early 2020 Secret Cinema made a deal with Disney and Patwardhan Investments Ltd.

 In May 2020, Secret Cinema moved its 2020 Dirty Dancing summer programme of immersive screenings to 2021, due to the COVID-19 pandemic.
 The company had proposed using the Low Hall sports ground in Walthamstow for the 3–month Dirty Dancing event.
 Local residents voiced concerns about COVID-19 transmission, noise pollution, the proximity of nature reserves, the cost of tickets, and the loss of the playing field to residents.

-The Independent describes Secret Cinema's predominant problem to be its entry cost, going up to £75 for large scale production such as The Empire Strikes Back.
-Riggall counters that his productions are comparable to West End theatre shows, rather than any other cinema in London, and therefore so is the ticket price.
+The Independent described the company's predominant problem to be its entry cost, going up to £75 for large-scale productions such as The Empire Strikes Back.
+Riggall countered that his productions were comparable to West End theatre shows rather than other cinema showings, and priced accordingly.